uhm-descartes/ee342/morea/axioms/module-axioms.md

 morea_sort_order: 21
 ---

-The photo you see is Andrey Nikolaevich
-Kolmogorov (1903-1987). who fundamentally transformed probability theory, logic, topology, information theory, computational complexity mechanics, and many other areas.
+The photo you see is of Andrey Kolmogorov. who fundamentally transformed probability theory in addition to many other areas.
+His academic career started as an editor of his school journal at the age of 5---where he noticed regularities in the sum of the first $$n$$ odd numbers (the first $$n$$ odd numbers sum to $$n^2$$ of course).